 Year 8 English continues the focus of reading, writing, speaking and listening in the College.
 Students are exposed to a wider range of more difficult texts, and complete detailed study into them.
 Students are increasingly asked to form and justify opinions about contemporary issues.
-Reading continues to make up a central part of the course, and students read widely and use journals to record their reading.
+They will continue to analyse fiction, non-fiction and visual text types, including poetry, speeches, articles and short stories.
+Students will also study the fundamentals of grammar, punctuation and spelling.